silenNH/Twitter_Sentiment_Analysis/README.md

 The Datasource and the Dashboards are provisioned automated:

 * ./grafana/config.ini defines the path to the datasource and dashboard configurations
-* the configuration files are mounted in the grafana continer
+* the configuration files are mounted in the grafana container

 If the Datasources are not provioned correctly.
 You can configure the datasource as follows:
 ![](pics/Datasource_V1.png "Grafana_Datasource")